anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 ---

 ### **2. What Is Cloud Computing?**

-Cloud computing allows businesses and individuals to access computing resources (servers, storage, databases, networking, software) over the internet instead of purchasing and maintaining physical hardware.
-This approach provides several advantages:
+Cloud computing provides on-demand access to computing resources—such as servers, storage, databases, networking, and software—over the internet.
+Instead of investing in and maintaining physical infrastructure, businesses can leverage cloud services on a pay-as-you-go basis.

-- **Scalability:** Easily increase or decrease resources as needed, such as handling a sudden surge in website traffic during a sale event.
+This approach offers several advantages:

+- **Scalability:** Easily adjust resources to match demand, ensuring efficiency during peak and low usage periods.
-- **Cost Efficiency:** You pay only for what you use, reducing upfront capital costs.
+- **Cost Efficiency:** Reduce upfront expenses and operational overhead by paying only for what you use.
-- **Flexibility:** Access your services from anywhere with an internet connection, enabling remote work and global collaboration.
+- **Flexibility:** Access services from anywhere with an internet connection, enabling remote work and global collaboration.

 ---